OasisLMF/GenerateDocs/src/developer_guide/keys_lookup_service.rst

 -------------
 The coverage type field returned in the JSON stream should comply to the oasislmf standard supported coverage types:

-    • 1: Buildings
+    • **1**: Buildings
-    • 2: Other
+    • **2**: Other
-    • 3: Contents
+    • **3**: Contents
-    • 4: Business Interuption (BI)
+    • **4**: Business Interuption (BI)

 Status
 ------
 The status returned by the keys service should comply with the accepeted status values included in the oasislmf package.
 These accepted statuses are:

-    • success: the location/coverage type/sub-peril combination has an area peril and vulnerbaility id mapped
+    • **success**: the location/coverage type/sub-peril combination has an area peril and vulnerbaility id mapped
-    • fail: the location/coverage type/sub-peril combination has neither area peril or vulnerbaility id mapped
+    • **fail**: the location/coverage type/sub-peril combination has neither area peril or vulnerbaility id mapped
-    • fail_ap: the location/coverage type/sub-peril combination has no area peril but a successful vulnerbaility id mapped
+    • **fail_ap**: the location/coverage type/sub-peril combination has no area peril but a successful vulnerbaility id mapped
-    • fail_v: the location/coverage type/sub-peril combination has a successful area peril but no vulnerbaility id mapped
+    • **fail_v**: the location/coverage type/sub-peril combination has a successful area peril but no vulnerbaility id mapped
-    • notatrisk:  the location/coverage type/sub-peril combination is within the realm of the model but deamed to be not at risk.
+    • **notatrisk**:  the location/coverage type/sub-peril combination is within the realm of the model but deamed to be not at risk.
 This can be used to show that the risk is considered (and so the TIV will be counted in any exposure metrics) but will never generate a loss from the events in the footprint.

 Note, there are two additonal defined statuses but these should not be included in the keys service return:

-    • nomatch: this is a legacy status which is no longer used
+    • **nomatch**: this is a legacy status which is no longer used
-    • noreturn: this is a status used by oasislmf to highlight exposure records for which no keys service returns were made, wither successful or not.
+    • **noreturn**: this is a status used by oasislmf to highlight exposure records for which no keys service returns were made, wither successful or not.

 Messages